Tap the text to show or hide reading controls.

 “Would you care for something to drink?”

-Watching her, it occurred to me that if I hadn’t pulled a chair out and invited her to sit, she would have stood there like a stone post all night.
+Seraphina answered with a single nod.
+I swallowed a sigh and got to my feet.
+Watching her, it struck me that if I hadn’t pulled out a chair and invited her to sit, she’d have stood there like a post the whole night.

 This is suffocating.
 Truly.